 - Complete an Statement of Complaint Form (PDF, 205 KB)

 - Place the Statement of Complaint, and any supporting documentation in a sealed envelope addressed to the Integrity Commissioner.

 - Drop this envelope and affidavit off with the $100 fee at:

 - Your envelope will be forwarded unopened to the Integrity Commissioner.

 - A member of Council who is the subject of a complaint under Section 9 of Hamilton’s Integrity Commissioner By-Law No. 08-154 will be told who made the complaint.
 A complaint about a member of Council is not be made available to the public unless required under the Municipal Freedom of Information and Protection of Privacy Act.

-To make an anonymous complaint about a member of Council, please follow the following Informal Complaint Procedure (excerpt from By-law 16-288):
+To make an informal complaint about a member of Council, please follow the following Informal Complaint Procedure (excerpt from By-law 16-288):